Burnout needs to be taken seriously.

 Now doctors can do the same.

 Co-working models work.
-You’ll have a team of support staff, who work for you but are not employed by you.
+You’ll have a team of practice managers and medical admin support staff, who work for you but are not employed by you.
 It saves you time, money and effort.
 It lets you get on with being a doctor and not drown in admin.

 The model means you can hand over the mechanics of running of your business, reducing your workload whilst maintaining control of how your practice is run.
 But the biggest advantage of the co-working model is the community within it, which provides support, mentorship, guidance and assistance.